 (ITRN3000 / 4 credits / 120 hours)

-Regional, United Nations and multilateral bodies are based in Senegal to provide and support peacekeeping missions in the region.
-SIT’s extensive network helps students find placements in these and other organizations working in governance, election monitoring and peace in Dakar and beyond.
+Several regional and multilateral bodies based in Senegal engage with issues of global security and religion and provide opportunities to understand the country from a decolonial perspective.
+This makes Senegal an excellent setting in which to explore security, peace, and decoloniality and their support mechanisms, from an African perspective.
+SIT uses its extensive network to place students in national and international organizations working in the broad areas of governance, election monitoring and peace in Dakar, education, health, development, and beyond.
 In addition, students may petition SIT for approval of internship placements that they find on their own initiative.
-In either case, SIT’s academic director must approve of the student’s internship duties, location and placement.
-Ultimately, each student is expected to be proactive in engaging with local experts to achieve internship objectives.
-Weekly two-hour reflection and assessment meetings are held with the academic director or internship coordinator to review progress and learning.
-Students submit a paper that describes, assesses and analyzes the theoretical underpinnings, complexity, challenges and benefits to the community of the work of the internship organization.
-The internship paper also outlines the tasks that the students completed, reporting relationships, challenges encountered and how the student overcame them.
+In either case, SIT’s academic director must approve of the student’s internship duties, location, and placement.
+Ultimately, each student takes responsibility for making optimal use of resources available at the organization and is expected to be proactive in engaging with local experts to achieve internship objectives.
+Weekly two-hour reflection and assessment meetings are held with the academic director or internship coordinator to review the progress of the internship and associated learning.
+Students also complete and submit a paper that describes, assesses, and analyzes their learning in regard to the theoretical underpinnings, complexity, challenges, and benefits to the community of the work of their internship organization.
+The internship paper also outlines the tasks that the students completed at the international development internship, reporting relationships, and challenges encountered and how the student overcame them.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 The program includes extended field visits to Saint-Louis, southeastern Senegal, and the Petite Côte as well as visits to Gorée Island, the Grand Mosque of Touba, Keur Moussa Benedictine Monastery, Bandia Game Park, and Joal-Fadiouth Island.